frediff/Prod-Dev/SVG sketches/README.md

-# SVG Sketches of Different Views of the Lawn Mower done in [FreeCAD](https://www.freecadweb.org/index.php)
+# SVG Sketches of the Lawn Mower done in [FreeCAD](https://www.freecadweb.org/index.php)